 Some simple ways to stay close to your son are to have meals as a family, and to spend time together doing things he enjoys, like shooting hoops or playing a video game.
 A solid parent-teen relationship is the best insurance against serious teen rebellion.

 Chris Zeigler Dendy, M.S., is a former educator, school psychologist, and mental health professional with 40 years of experience.
 Chris was inducted into CHADD’s Hall of Fame for her outstanding contributions to the field in 2006.
-Dendy is the author of Teenagers with ADD & ADHD and Teaching Teens with ADD, ADHD, & Executive Function Deficits.
+Dendy is the author of Teenagers with ADD & ADHD: A Guide for Parents and Teaching Teens with ADD, ADHD, & Executive Function Deficits.
 Dendy, along with her son, Alex, created a popular DVD titled Real Life ADHD!
 A DVD Survival Guide for Children and Teens.